ottoman91/ottoman91.github.io/_projects/dataviz.md

 share: true
 comments: true
 read_time: true
+header:
+  teaser: datavizresearch.png
+excerpt: "Measuing the impact that democracy has on the quality of life by analyzing the Gapminder dataset."
 title: Data Visualisation Research — Impact of Democracy on Quality of Life Metrics
 ---